OAGi/Score/docs/user_guide/index.rst

 `Find a BCCP <#find-a-bccp>`__.
 Click on the BCCP DEN after the desired BCCP is found to open the BCCP detail page.
-To understand the detail of the BCCP, see `Quick reference to different types of CCs <#find-the-usages-a.k.a.-where-used-of-a-core-component>`__.
+To understand the detail of the BCCP, see `Quick reference to different types of CCs <#quick-reference-to-different-types-of-ccs>`__.

 **Tip**: You can open a BCCP detail page from within another Core Component tree.
-On any BCCP node (regular-green font node), click on the ellipsis next to the node and select “Open in new tab”.
+On any BCCP node (regular-green font node), click on the ellipsis next to the node and select "Open in new tab".

 Create a new BCCP
 ^^^^^^^^^^^^^^^^^

-1. If you are not already on, open the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu at the top of the page. (note: depending on your circumstance, make sure the right branch is selected on top-left branch dropdown list).
+1. If you are not already on, open the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu at the top of the page. (note: depending on your circumstance, make sure the right branch is selected on top-left branch dropdown list).

 2. Click on the plus sign near the top-right corner of the page.

-3. Select “BCCP”.
+3. Select "BCCP".

 4. A BDT selection page is open.
 Check the check box in front of the desired BDT.
 You can use the Commonly Used BDTs are listed by